yousefelassal/fullstackopen/part1/README.md

   2. Pass hardcoded data from the common parent.
   3. Add state to the common parent and pass it down together with the event handlers.

+### d A more complex state, debugging React apps
+-